 Studying Netflix gives us a chance to examine how technology helps firms craft and reinforce a competitive advantage.
-We'll pick apart the components of the firm's DVD-by-mail strategy and learn how technology played a starring role in placing the firm atop its industry.
+In the next section we'll pick apart the components of the firm's DVD-by-mail strategy and learn how technology played a starring role in developing assets such as scale, brand, and switching costs that combined to place the firm atop its industry.
+This will also give us a chance to introduce concepts such as the long tail, collaborative filtering, crowdsourcing, and the value of the data asset.
 In the second part of this case, we recognize that while Netflix emerged the victorious underdog at the end of the first show, there will be at least one sequel, with the final scene yet to be determined.
 Act II looks at the very significant challenges the firm faces as its primary business shifts from competing in shipping the atoms of DVDs to one focused on sending bits over the Internet.
 We'll see that a highly successful firm can still be challenged by technical shifts, giving us an oportunity to examine issues that include digital goods, licensing, platform competition, and supplier power.